mayankmangalmourya/Atlan/README.md

 # SQL-EDITOR

 ### Description
 A web-based application capable of running SQL queries and displaying the results of said query.
-The application include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application..
+The application include a space which accepts SQL queries in the form of user inputs, then runs the given query, and displays the result within the application.
+This particular project is built using **[React](https://reactjs.org/)**(Yarn) and the **[React Bootstrap](https://react-bootstrap.github.io/)** front-end framework.
+It originally contains a data dump borrowed from [this](https://github.com/graphql-compose/graphql-compose-examples/tree/master/examples/northwind/data/csv) repository.

 ## Features